 Process

-Students interested in the concentration work with their faculty advisor, the Systems Science for Health Equity concentration lead, and their program director to ensure interest alignment.
-The student and faculty develop and execute research that culminates in a dissertation that contributes to the systems science literature.
+Students interested in the concentration work with their faculty advisor, the Dissemination and Implementation Sciences concentration lead, and their program director to ensure interest alignment.
+The student and faculty members develop and execute research that culminates in a dissertation that contributes to the systems science literature.
 The successful defense of the dissertation is recorded in the student’s final academic transcript.